Do I need motorcycle insurance for my scooter?

 Last updated: January 1

 Some insurance companies cover scooters under motorcycle insurance policies.
 Others write specific scooter insurance policies.
 How do you know whether scooter insurance is required in your state?
 In general, if your scooter's engine is 50 cubic centimeters (cc) or larger, your state may require you to insure it.

-That's because each state defines and regulates "scooters" a bit differently, often based on engine size.
+Each state defines and regulates "scooters" a bit differently, often based on engine size.
 And scooters can have a wide range of engine sizes.
-For example, a small scooter may have a 50-cubic-centimeter (cc) engine, while a large scooter may be 650cc and above, according to the Motorcycle Safety Foundation.
+For example, a small scooter may have a 50 cc engine, while a large scooter may be 650 cc and above, according to the Motorcycle Safety Foundation.

-Liability coverage: As with automobiles, drivers in most states are required to carry minimum amounts of liability coverage.
+As with cars, drivers in most states are required to carry minimum amounts of liability coverage.
 There are two types of liability coverage:

-- Bodily injury liability: May help pay for damages if you cause an accident that injures someone else.
+- Bodily injury liability: Helps pay for someone else's medical expenses if you cause an accident that injures them.

-- Property damage liability: May help pay for repairs if you cause an accident that damages someone else's property.
+- Property damage liability: Helps pay for repairs if you cause an accident that damages someone else's property.

-Collision coverage: If you collide with another vehicle, or another object such as a fence, collision coverage may help pay to repair or replace your scooter.
+If you collide with another vehicle, or another object such as a fence, collision coverage helps pay to repair or replace your scooter.

-Comprehensive coverage: This coverage may help pay to repair or replace your scooter if it's damaged in an accident that's not a collision.
+This coverage helps pay to repair or replace your scooter if it's damaged in an incident that's not a collision.
 Covered losses may include fire, vandalism or theft.

-Finally, it's important to know that all insurance coverages have limits, which is the maximum amount your policy will pay after a covered loss.
-Additionally, some coverages may have a deductible, which is the amount you'll pay out of pocket before your insurance pays for a covered loss.
+Finally, it's important to know that all insurance coverages have a limit, which is the maximum amount your policy will pay after a covered claim.
+Additionally, some coverages have a deductible, which is the amount you'll pay out of pocket toward a covered claim.